dtcenter/METplus/docs/Contributors_Guide/add_use_case.rst

 Rename env file
 ^^^^^^^^^^^^^^^

-Rename this file to include your feature branch.
-For example, if your branch is feature_ABC_desc, then run::
+Rename this file to include the feature branch.
+For example, if the branch is feature_ABC_desc, then run::

     mv add_use_case_env.bash feature_ABC_desc_env.bash